jamobe/Travel-Optimizer/README.md

 In this Repo, I use MIP to find the shortest way to visit all European capitals.
 This is done in three steps:

-1. Get all European Capitals and their geographical position (lattitude/longitude)
+1. Get all European capitals and their geographical position (lattitude/longitude)
-2. Optimize a MIP to find the shortest route to visit all capitals
+2. Define and optimize a MIP model to find the shortest route to visit all capitals
-3. Visualize the Route on a map using Plotly
+3. Visualize the route on a map using Plotly

 ## To Get Started